 The small-company atmosphere with large-company capabilities are what Account Executive Mike Wierzba loves about Chicago Communications.

-Approaching his third year with the company, Mike delivers communications technology solutions to colleges and universities in the Chicagoland and Northwest Indiana market, and to commercial customers in manufacturing, education, transportation, hospitality and health care in South Cook County, Kankakee, Grundy and Lake County.
+Having joined the company in 2017, Mike delivers communications technology solutions to colleges and universities in the Chicagoland and Northwest Indiana market, and to commercial customers in manufacturing, education, transportation, hospitality and health care in South Cook County, Kankakee, Grundy and Lake County.

 Mike takes pride in the people, value, and technology of Chicago Communications.
 And he says his proudest moment was when he first started seeing sales from his relationship building and cultivation efforts in a territory that had been unreached and underdeveloped.